-Jean Roberson serves as assistant professor and director of field education for the Master of Social Work program at Samford University in Birmingham, Alabama.
+Jean Roberson serves as assistant professor for the Master of Social Work program at Samford University in Birmingham, Alabama.
 She holds a Doctor of Social Work from St. Catherine University/University of St. Thomas, a Masters of Social Work and a Certificate in Theology from the Southern Baptist Theological Seminary in Louisville, Kentucky.
 She is also a licensed certified social worker in the state of Alabama.
 Roberson has spent 16 years in social work practice with the majority of her career in a faith-based context.
 She is married and has two children.
 Her favorite accomplishment is that she has traveled to 21 different countries.

 Degrees and Certifications

 - Doctor of Social Work, St. Catherine University/University of St. Thomas